elodrigo/linux_scripts/README.md

 ## Purpose
-To push changed files from the development computer to the local test server, and backup files from the local test server.
+To pull changed files from the development computer to the USB device, and push those files to the local test server.
+Overwritten files in the local test server will be backed up in the USB device.

 ## Usage
 ##### 1. Save pull1.sh and push2.sh in a removable USB device